COURT OF CRIMINAL APPEALS OPINIONS

 Trial Court Judge: Judge Lee V. Coffee

-The Petitioner, Lakeith Humphrey, appeals the Shelby County Criminal Court’s denial of post-conviction relief from his conviction for first degree premeditated murder and his sentence of life imprisonment.
-On appeal, he argues that trial counsel was ineffective in failing to challenge the legal accuracy of the special jury instruction regarding premeditation given at trial.
+The Petitioner, Vernon Motley, appeals the Shelby County Criminal Court’s denial of postconviction relief from his conviction for first degree premeditated murder and his sentence of life imprisonment.
+On appeal, he argues that the State’s Brady violation rendered counsels’ assistance ineffective.
 Upon review, we affirm the judgment of the post-conviction court.

 Shelby Court of Criminal Appeals